 I loved how Gaslight was quite sophisticated lyrically and form-wise including a polished arrangement/score with strings and horns.
 This was a serious effort, different from their other tunes.
 It contained all their raw bad-boy qualities but ran rather deep; it was poignant.
 For example:

 I don’t know where I’m at, half the time.

 I look at her picture, I see her face,

 I think of what she is, and I start cryin’… Gaslight!

 I played this song a lot as a kid.
 It holds very special memories for me every time I hear it.
 Being a sucker for strings, I still get chill when we hit the second verse; check out when those strings come in.
 Click back with me to the summer of 1967 and dig on Gaslight performed by some of the baddest boys of the Toronto Sound…

-Personnel as determined: Dave Bingham lead vocals, harmonica; Glynn Bell rhythm guitar; Roger Mayne lead guitar; John Read bass; Robin Boers drums.
+Personnel as determined: *it should be noted that it has been said/written that only the vocal was Dave Bingham and everything else was done by session players; true or not, the live band consisted of: Dave Bingham lead vocals, harmonica; Glynn Bell rhythm guitar; Roger Mayne lead guitar; John Read bass; Robin Boers drums.